 Bitrate is one of the least understood values in a streaming setup.
-There are so many articles and videos out there with conflicting information on what bitrate you should stream at.
-From my research, 90% of them tend to be flat-out wrong, at least when it comes to 1080p requirements.
+There are many articles and videos with conflicting information on what bitrate you should stream at.
+From my research, 90% of them tend to be flat-out wrong, at least regarding 1080p requirements.
 So that leaves the question:

 The quick answer is that it varies based on your internet connection.
 However, this answer teaches you exactly nothing about why this is the case, nor does it address what values to use.
 To answer this question properly, I need to go into depth on the subject, as there are many factors that affect bitrate needs.

 Just so you are aware, this information still applies to every other streaming platform out there – the needs don’t change based on what platform you stream to.

 What is Bitrate?